TACTiS: Transformer-Attentional Copulas for Time Series: A Deeper Dive into Models

 \cref{fig:best-electricity} shows some particularly good forecasts for the \texttt{electricity} dataset.
-The top-left and bottom-left forecasts show that the model was able to predict that the time series could see a sudden increase after a zero-valued range.
-The top-right and bottom-right forecasts show the model's ability to follow the daily periodicity of the data.
-The top-right forecast is particularly impressive since was able to foresee the higher demand that would occur on Monday (2014-12-15), following lower values for Saturday and Sunday since the time embedding used in our experiments did not have any week-of-day information.
+The top- and bottom-left forecasts show that the model could predict that the time series would likely see a sudden increase after a zero-valued gap.
+The top- and bottom-right forecasts show the model's ability to follow the daily periodicity of the data.
+The top-right forecast is particularly impressive since the model was able to foresee the higher demand that would occur on Monday (2014-12-15), following lower values for Saturday (2014-12-13) and Sunday (2014-12-14), and this, even though our positional encodings do not include day-of-week information.

 \cref{fig:worst-electricity} shows some particularly bad forecasts for the \texttt{electricity} dataset.
-The top-left forecast has relatively uniformly spread values, even though the data in this series only take on three possible values.
-This illustrates a limitation of the marginal flows, which may poorly fit discrete distributions, especially if only a small number of series have discrete patterns.
-The top-right forecast has the model being extremely confident that the series would have the same pattern in the prediction range as in the previous days, missing the change in behavior.
+In the top-left forecast, the distribution of forecasted values is near-uniform, even though the data in this series only take on three possible values.
+This illustrates a limitation of the marginal flows, which may poorly fit discrete distributions, especially when only a small number of series in the dataset contain discrete patterns.
+In the top-right forecast, the model is extremely confident that the series would obey the same pattern as in the previous days, missing the change in dynamics.
 The bottom-left one is similar; the model believes that the forecasted day would be similar to the previous ones, failing to capture the increase that occurs from day to day.
-The bottom-right forecast also shows the model assumes that the series has daily periodicity, even though the history reveals this is not the case.
+The bottom-right forecast also shows an example where the model assumes that the series has daily periodicity, even though the history reveals this is not the case.
 Note that using positional encodings especially designed for temporal data may help circumvent these issues.

-\cref{fig:best-solar} shows some particularly good forecasts for the \texttt{solar-10min} dataset.
-The top-left and top-right forecasts show why the model must give a large range of possible values in its forecasts: even for quite similar historical values, the data to be forecasted can suddenly jump, or have a tamer behavior.
-The bottom-left and bottom-right forecasts are forecasts which start when the series is non-zero.
-One particular aspect of these forecasts is that they have a large variance from the first time step, which is unusual.
-This is necessary since, for this dataset, the values can quickly change in a single time step, as seen in the bottom-left figure.